Adiabatic Quantum Computing

 \subsubsection{The role of entanglement}

-It is well known that for any circuit-model quantum algorithm operating on pure states, the presence of multi-partite entanglement (with a number of parties that increases unboundedly with input size), is necessary if the quantum algorithm is to offer an exponential speedup over classical computation \cite{Jozsa:2003fk}.
+The role that entanglement plays in quantum computation with pure states in the circuit model depends on the entanglement measure used.
+On the one hand, it is well known that for any circuit-model quantum algorithm operating on pure states, the presence of multi-partite entanglement quantified via the Schmidt-rank (with a number of parties that increases unboundedly with input size), is necessary if the quantum algorithm is to offer an exponential speedup over classical computation \cite{Jozsa:2003fk}.
+On the other hand, universal quantum computation can be achieved in the standard pure-state circuit model while the entanglement entropy (or any other suitably continuous entanglement measure) of every bipartition is small in each step of the computation \cite{Van-den-Nest:2013aa}.
 The corresponding role of entanglement in the computational efficiency of AQC remains an open question.
 Partly this is because the connection between entanglement and spectral gaps is not yet very well understood, and partly this is because even if entanglement is present, its computational role in AQC is unclear.